3096/3096/README.md

 # 3096

-My favorite language is TypeScript.
+My favorite language is TypeScript, but Rust is looking great...